2021–22 Western Michigan Broncos men's ice hockey season: Postseason

 Their second game of the tournament came against Minnesota and that contest was much different than the first.
 The Gophers hemmed the Broncos in their own zone for long stretches of the game and didn't allow WMU to get its powerful offense going.
 Minnesota opened the scoring in the first and seemed comfortable holding the small lead.
 Attard appeared to tie the score in the middle of the second, however, the goal was waved off due to offsides and left Western's offense stuck in neutral.
 The Broncos' only penalty of the game almost immediately resulted in a Gopher power play goal and appeared to seal the team's fate.
 An empty-net goal washed away all doubt and sent the Broncos home.

 While the end to their season was disappointing, this was still the furthest the Broncos had ever gotten in the postseason and ending a 7-game losing streak in NCAA play is an achievement in and of itself.

 Rape allegations

 Just prior to the postseason, Paul Washe was formally charged with sexual assault.
 Reportedly, the incident occurred at a party on December 5.
 The unnamed victim, also a WMU student, testified that Washe had led her into a basement and into a secluded corner.
-Despite repeated attempts to rebuke his advances, she said Washe forced her down and made her perform oral sex.
+Despite repeated attempts to rebuke his advances, she said Washe forced her to her knees and made her perform oral sex.
 He then pulled her up and raped her.
 The victim reported the alleged crime three days later and an investigation was launched.
 By early January, enough evidence had been uncovered to cause the school to suspend Washe, who had previously been investigated for Title IX accusations 4 years earlier.

 After news of indictment was made public, Washe was formally dismissed from the team.
-In May of 2022, a judge ruled that there was sufficient evidence to send the case to trial.
+In May 2022, a judge ruled that there was sufficient evidence to send the case to trial.